StefanoBerlato/kotlin-multiplatform-openabe/DESIGN.md

   * `makeOpenABE${arch}.sh`: build the static and shared libraries of OpenABE (in `openabe/root/lib/`) and the static and shared libraries of the dependencies (in `openabe/deps/root/lib/`) with the Konan toolchain of Kotlin for `<arch>`;
   * `makeGMP${arch}.sh.sh`: build the GMP library with the Konan toolchain of Kotlin for `<arch>`;
   * `makeWrapper${arch}.sh.sh`: build the static and shared libraries of the wrapper (in `wrapper/`) for `<arch>`.
 The wrapper static library includes the needed dependencies, while the wrapper shared library relies on other shared libraries.
 The wrapper exposes `C` functions only in the header;
+* `linuxBuildLinuxX86-64WithCacheNoTests.sh`: builds the bindings for OpenABE for Linux x86-64 assuming that OpenABE and gmp libraries were already built and excluding test tasks;
 * `linuxBuildLinuxX86-64.sh`: builds the bindings for OpenABE for Linux x86-64;
 * `publishToMavenLocal.sh`: publish to Maven local;
 * `publishLinuxToMaven.sh`: publish to the Maven repository.